How to Quit Smoking Confidently and Successfully

 There are telephone quitlines available in most states.
 The services they offer vary depending on the funding for that program, but they typically provide telephone counseling by trained quit coaches plus follow-up telephone calls.
 The counselors are trained in helping people quit smoking and can assist in making a personalized quit plan.
-They will provide educational resources and many will mail nicotine replacement therapy, including the long-acting nicotine patch and either the gum or lozenge, for free.
-With a prescription, some are able to offer medications like bupropion (Zyban or Wellbutrin) and varenicline (Chantix) at a reduced cost.
+They will provide educational resources, and many will mail nicotine replacement therapy, including the long-acting nicotine patch and either the gum or lozenge, for free.
+With a prescription, some can offer medications like bupropion (Zyban or Wellbutrin) and varenicline (Chantix) at a reduced cost.

 How to Deal with Lapse and Relapse